IRB Support for STH Researchers

 b.
 YES – Students who have submitted to the BU IRB before and wish to meet with Prof. Ammerman before submitting their application may also make an appointment.

 2. WOULD YOU LIKE TO DROP OFF YOUR COMPLETED PROPOSAL ELECTRONICALLY OR IN HARD COPY?

 a.
 ELECTRONIC SUBMISSIONS – Researchers may email their IRB proposal to firstname.lastname@example.org.
 This address will be checked daily Monday through Friday.
 Upon receipt of your proposal, you will receive a confirmation email.
 Electronic submissions will be reviewed and returned to you within seven (7) business days from the date of the confirmation email.

 b.
 HARD COPY SUBMISSIONS – Researchers may turn in a hard copy of their IRB proposal to Dr. Ammerman via campus mail.
 Please include your email on the front page (or on a cover page) to your application.
 Upon receipt of your application, you will receive a confirmation email.
 Reviewed proposals will be returned within seven (7) business days from the date of the confirmation email.

 IN-PERSON IRB PR-REVIEWS

 PLEASE REMEMBER that the BU IRB board takes approximately four to six (4-6) weeks from receipt of your proposal to return it to you.
-Thus, you should submit your proposal for pre-review by Dr. Tucker with this full time frame in mind.
+Thus, you should submit your proposal for pre-review by Dr. Ammerman with this full time frame in mind.
 Written pre-reviews will be completed and returned with written comments within seven (7) business days of sending the confirmation email.
 Please note that your application may require adjustment and may need multiple consultations before it is ready to be submitted to the IRB.

 NOTE: If you are unsure if your research project requires IRB review, please click here.